GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleManagement/README.md

   - Run the script in elevated prompt on your server - make sure you allow all outbound URLs or you use proxy

-2) To register Server to DSC: Run .\Register-HybridWorkerToDsc.ps1 script in elevated prompt on your HybridWorker, that will register your server into Dsc.
+2) To register Server to DSC: Run .\Register-HybridWorkerToDsc.ps1 script in an elevated prompt on your HybridWorker, that will register your server into Dsc.
 Before you do that update lines below.
 You can get your URL and key from AutomationAccount\Keys.
 ```Powershell
      RegistrationUrl = 'REGISTRATION_URL';
      RegistrationKey = 'REGISTRATION_KEY';